kavin81/kscan/README.md

 # KScan
-a minimal asynchronous port scanner
+a minimal asynchronous port scanner with a easy to read TUI

+contributors: Kaushal & Kavin